Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Data Layer of Blockchain

 \subsection{Generic Framework Design for Blockchain Anomaly}

-Since, blockchain is a well-applied field and now it has application in almost every aspect of life ranging from healthcare to smart grid.
-Therefore, apart from developing models just for Bitcoin transactions, it is also important to design models to check health and anomaly of generic blockchain models as well.
-One such work from perspective of designing of a visualization tool for anomaly detection in blockchain based IoT systems has been presented by Song~\textit{et al.} in~\cite{data06}.
-The proposed framework has two major aims, determination of health and detection of anomaly in blockchain network.
+Since, blockchain is a well-applied field and now it has applications in almost every aspect of life ranging from healthcare to smart grid.
+Therefore, apart from developing models just for Bitcoin transactions, it is also important to design models to check health and anomaly presence of generic blockchain models as well.
+One such work from the perspective of designing of a visualization tool for anomaly detection in blockchain based IoT systems has been presented by Song~\textit{et al.} in~\cite{data06}.
+The proposed framework has two major aims, determination of health and detection of anomalies in blockchain networks.
 From the viewpoint of health classification of blockchain, authors analysed height, number of transactions, and generation interval of each block in the network.
-Similarly, to identify malicious activity on blockchain, authors used the data of specific number of events alongside IoT data statistics, which helped visualize and identify a prospective anomalous node.
-A more generalized work towards development of anomaly detection tool for generic blockchain network has been presented by authors in~\cite{data04}.
-The authors first discuss the generic model of blockchain and then highlighted and exposed certain anomalies, such as anomalous metadata, transaction fees, and address tags.
+Similarly, to identify malicious activity on blockchain, authors used the data \final{of specific} number of events alongside IoT data statistics, which helped visualize and identify a prospective anomalous node.
+Authors used various blockchain based factors, such as block number, transaction interval, etc. to strengthen their anomaly data analysis.
+A more generalized work towards development of anomaly detection tools for generic blockchain networks has been presented by authors in~\cite{data04}.
+The authors first discuss the generic model of blockchain and then highlight and expose certain anomalies, such as anomalous metadata, transaction fees, and address tags.
 Afterwards, authors implemented and validated their framework on Ethereum and Bitcoin data, which are two major blockchain models nowadays.
 The work developed APIs and used MongoDB and MySQL databases to evaluate their claims.
+After careful analysis of proposed frameworks, it will not be wrong to say that there is still a dire need to develop real-time anomaly detection frameworks for timely detection of anomalous patterns in the network.